Segment CDP: Unifying Customer and Product Data Across Channels

 Common questions about CDPs, data unification, and multi-channel ecommerce analytics.

-Data governance is the set of policies, processes, and standards that ensure data is accurate, consistent, secure, and used appropriately across an organization.
-In a CDP context, governance defines who can access customer profiles, how long data is retained, what consent is required for collection, and how data quality is maintained.
-Without governance, CDPs accumulate inaccurate profiles, duplicate records, and non-compliant data that degrades personalization quality and creates regulatory risk.
+DataWeBot treats data governance as foundational to CDP implementations.
+Governance is the set of policies, processes, and standards that ensure data is accurate, consistent, secure, and used appropriately.
+DataWeBot defines who can access customer profiles enriched with competitive data, how long data is retained, what consent is required, and how data quality is maintained.
+Without governance, CDPs accumulate inaccurate profiles, duplicate records, and non-compliant data that degrades personalization quality.